tiberlab/tibercad/manual/Sphinx/GettingStarted/Elasticity.rst

 Mini theoretical intro
 ----------------------

-Assuming a small displacement, Elasticity  elasticity computed the strain by solving the equation
+Assuming a small displacement, Elasticity   computes the strain by solving the equation

 .. math::
    :nowrap: